 Planning and Investing for a Resilient California - A Guidebook for State Agencies

 The California Governor’s Office of Planning and Research (OPR) developed this guidance document to support state agency planning and investment in the context of climate change - as directed by Executive Order B-30-15.
-The report guides agencies through a risk management process to determine how to integrate climate considerations into planning or investment decisions.
+The guidance provides state agencies with a process for determining how to integrate climate considerations into state planning and investment decisions.
 The guidance offers an introduction to climate risks and how to start incorporating them; some common analytical practices; and principles to guide decision making around climate adaptation, community resilience, and social equity.
+The guidance also provides links to state tools, resources, studies, and models that state agencies can use to apply the best-available science in planning and investment decisions.

 OPR’s guidance outlines the steps that should be integrated into standard practices, including but not limited to: Infrastructure design and feasibility studies, Permitting processes, Economic analysis, and Environmental review processes under the California Environmental Quality Act (CEQA) or the National Environmental Protection Act (NEPA).